dougaltoms/wetherspoons/README.md

 ### ggplot2

-`wetherspoon` provides relevant scales for use with `ggplot2`.
+`wetherspoons` provides relevant scales for use with `ggplot2`.
 The following examples use the commonly used `iris` data set.

 ``` r
 library(ggplot2)